Ilkka-AI/Deep-learning-behavioral-cloning/writeup_template.md

 In the experimentation I randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 2 as evidenced by validation error not decreasing or even increasing.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### Track 2

+I gathered another training data set and from track 2 and taught a similar model on it, now using 3 epochs.
+The Lenet model works really well on track 2 as well.
+I have included a video and .h5 file from track 2.